1lastBr3ath/EasyCTF-2015-Writeup/programming.md

 **Hint**:
 I wonder if there is a handy sort function for this?

-There might be a handy sort function, indee, but since I'm not that familiar with python, I did it my way.
+There might be a handy sort function, indeed, but since I'm not that familiar with python, I did it my own way.
 Here, we were to take a list of numbers, separated by commas, from `sorting-job.in`, and print it in descending order to `sorting-job.out`.

 Here's the solution I wrote;
 ```python